Skip to main content

 How should researchers interpret HPLC chromatograms?

-HPLC chromatograms display time on the x-axis and detector response (absorbance) on the y-axis, with each peak representing a separated compound.
-The target peptide appears as the largest peak, typically labeled with retention time in minutes.
+HPLC chromatograms display time on the x-axis and detector response (absorbance) on the y-axis, with each separated compound appearing as a peak.
+The target peptide is the dominant peak, labeled with its retention time in minutes.
 Purity percentage equals the target peak area divided by total integrated peak area, multiplied by 100.
-Minor peaks before the main peak often indicate truncated sequences or hydrophilic impurities, while peaks after suggest aggregates or hydrophobic contaminants.
-Peak shape matters: symmetrical peaks indicate pure compounds, while tailing or fronting suggests chromatographic issues or sample degradation.
-Baseline noise should remain low and stable—elevated noise indicates detector problems or contamination.
-Resolution between peaks demonstrates separation efficiency; baseline-separated peaks enable accurate integration.
-Researchers should request the actual chromatogram image rather than accepting numerical purity values alone, as visual inspection reveals peak quality and impurity profiles that numbers obscure.
+Peak position relative to the target gives impurity class information: early peaks suggest truncated sequences or hydrophilic contaminants; late peaks indicate aggregates or hydrophobic byproducts.
+Peak shape is a data point in itself — symmetrical peaks indicate pure compounds, while tailing or fronting signals chromatographic interference or sample degradation.
+Baseline noise should remain flat and low; elevated noise points to instrument contamination or detector issues.
+Resolution between adjacent peaks matters for accurate integration: overlapping peaks inflate the apparent purity of the dominant compound by folding neighboring impurity area into its measurement.
+The chromatogram image provides all of this context; a single numerical purity percentage does not.
+Researchers should request the actual chromatogram rather than accepting a number alone, particularly for compounds used in sensitive assay formats where impurity interference is a material risk.

 FAQ